GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Evaluation of GiantMIDI-Piano

+The piano transcription system achieves a state-of-the-art onset F1 score of 96.72\%, onset and offset F1 score of 82.47\%, and an onset, offset, and velocity F1 score of 80.92\% on the test set of the MAESTRO dataset.
+The sustain pedal transcription system achieves an onset F1 of 91.86\%, and a sustain-pedal onset and offset F1 of 86.58\%.
+The piano transcription system outperforms the previous onsets and frames system \cite{hawthorne2017onsets, hawthorne2018enabling} with an onset F1 score of 94.80\%.

+We evaluate the quality of GiantMIDI-Piano on 52 music works that appear in all of the GiantMIDI-Piano, the MAESTRO, and the Kunsterfuge \citep{kunstderfuge} datasets.
+Long music works such as Sonatas are split into movements.
+Repeated music sections are removed.
+Evaluating GiantMIDI-Piano is a challenging problem because there are no aligned ground-truth MIDI files, so the metrics in \citep{hawthorne2017onsets} are not usable.
+In this work, we propose to use an alignment metric \citep{nakamura2017performance} called \textit{error rate (ER)} to evaluate the quality of transcribed MIDI files.
+This metric reflects the substitution, deletion, and insertion between a transcribed MIDI file and a target MIDI file.
+For a solo piano work, we align a transcribed MIDI file with its sequenced MIDI version using a hidden Markov model (HMM) tool \citep{nakamura2017performance}, where the sequenced MIDI files are from the Kunsterfuge \citep{kunstderfuge} dataset.
+The ER is defined as the summation of substitution, insertion, and deletion:

+where $ N $ is the number of reference notes, and $ S $, $ I $, and $ D $ are the number of substitution, insertion, and deletion, respectively.
+Substitution indicates that some notes are replacements of ground truth notes.
+Insertion indicates that extra notes are being played.
+Deletion indicates that some notes are missing.
+Lower ER indicates better transcription performance.

+The ER of music works from GiantMIDI-Piano consists of three parts: 1) performance errors, 2) transcription errors, and 3) alignment errors:

-where the performance error $ e_{\text{performance}} $ comes from that a pianist may miss or add pitches accidentally while performing \citep{repp1996art}.
-The system error $ e_{\text{system}} $ is caused by the alignment tool \citep{nakamura2017performance}.
-For MIDI files from the transcribed GiantMIDI-Piano dataset, there is an extra transcription error $ e_{\text{transcription}} $ introduced by the piano transcription system.
-The total error is:
+where the subscript G is the abbreviation for GiantMIDI-Piano.
+The performance errors $ e_{\text{performance}_{\text{G}}} $ come from that a pianist may accidentally miss or add notes while performing \citep{repp1996art}.
+The transcription errors $ e_{\text{transcription}_{\text{G}}} $ come from piano transcription system errors.
+The alignment errors $ e_{\text{alignment}_{\text{G}}} $ come from the sequence alignment algorithm \citep{nakamura2017performance}.

-For a music piece, we first search its performance MIDI in the test set of MAESTRO dataset to calculate $ e_{1} $.
-Then, we search its corresponding transcribed MIDI files in GiantMIDI-Piano to calculate $ e_{2} $.
-Then, we compare $ e_{2} $ with $ e_{1} $, and propose a \textit{relative error} as:
+Audio recordings and MIDI files are perfectly aligned in the MAESTRO dataset, so there are no transcription errors.
+The ER can be written as: